omariio1000/CS202/Program1/README.md

 Deck File Format:

 Separated by the '|' (pipe) character.
 Format is:
 Card Type|Card Name|Card Information or Description|Energy Required|Card Power|Number of Cards in Deck

 Ex. attack|Sword|Good old wack with a sword|2|3|4

 IMPORTANT:
-Card types are case sensitive, they must be either 'attack', 'spell', or 'defence' When inputting card name for use, it is also case sensitive Energy required, card power, and number of cards in deck must be integers, or the program won't work as expected
+Card types are case sensitive, they must be either 'attack', 'spell', or 'defence'.
+When inputting card name for use, it is also case sensitive.
+Energy required, card power, and number of cards in deck must be integers, or the program won't work as expected.

 MOST IMPORTANT: Enjoy!